-Covid-19: Impact on your insurance and key learnings for renewals
+Covid-19: Understanding the impact on your insurance and key learnings for upcoming renewals

 The current pandemic has placed strain on lives and businesses, and its long-term impacts are unclear.
 Each client’s insurance arrangements will differ, but there is a range of insurance policies that may be triggered by the pandemic.
 Take some time to remind yourself of the insurance policies you have in place, how they might respond, and what (in a practical sense) needs to be done to ensure you understand expectations on you as a result of Covid-19 or in the event of a notifiable event and/or claim.

 Below we set out some key points to consider for policy renewals and complying with current policy requirements.
 The Howden team is here to assist your understanding of your rights and obligations, and to put you in the best position should you need to make a claim.
 Please do contact Howden to discuss any queries you have.

 - Renewals are generally taking longer – early engagement with your broker is crucial

 - Consider and discuss with us any changes to your insurance demands and needs

 - Duty of fair presentation continues to apply – this is more challenging during lockdown